 From the end of January to March, as the snow on the mountains starts to melt, this drives the snow leopards, and their prey (the blue sheep) to lower almost snow-free elevations.
 This allows the guides and trackers much better access to look for them and concentrating them in a smaller area.

 To see a snow leopard requires luck but as with any safari, to some extent, luck can be made by patience, planning and professional guiding.
 It is no coincidence that the best guides are also the luckiest guides and on David's most recent safaris, his clients have been rewarded by excellent snow leopard sightings.

 A typical day will start with hot tea/coffee, followed by a bowl of hot water for a refreshing wash.
-Our expert guides will be already on the lookout for snow leopards either from the homestay, or from a close by lookout.
+Our expert guides will already be on the lookout for snow leopards either from the homestay or from a nearby vantage point.
 Trackers may have gone out into the valley and are in constant communication with David and the team.
 After breakfast, the group will set out and drive into the valley before hiking on foot to search for snow leopards.
 The trackers will be in constant communication with one another and keep the group informed of any information along the way.